svdo/unfolded.dev/content/md/pages/software-development-easy-to-learn-hard-to-master.md

 In my daily work, I have the good fortune to work with many very talented people.
 Some are professional software developers, like myself.
-Others are for example researchers, scientist.
-They typically also write software, but not as their main activity.
-Also, they often have no formal training as software developers.
-In this series of blog posts I will explain the best practices that we use as professional software developers, so that others may be able to benefit from it.
-So that writing software hopefully takes them less effort and gives them more pleasure.
+Others are for example researchers, scientist, project leaders, and so on.
+Is that you?
+Do you also write software, but not as your main activity?
+Do you have some experience but maybe no formal training?
+In this series of blog posts I will explain the best practices that I use, so that you may be able to benefit from them.
+So that writing software hopefully takes you less effort and gives you more pleasure.

 1. [Using Git (more) Effectively](/posts/2020-07-21-using-git-more-effectively)